Penncrest High School

 The appeal of the calendars led to the publication of Ms. Worden's best-selling book, Mutter Museum.
 Science and art intersect in the 200-page work, holding the artistic photographs of such renowned photographers as Steven Katzman, Rosamond Purcell and William Wegman and historical photographs one would find in a medical text or a sideshow.

 Particularly striking are Katzman's snapshot of a skull showing the nerves and arteries along with dried dahlias and Wegman's portrait of a weimaraner with a model of a typhus-ridden foot and ankle.
+"In most museums you go to look at objects," she wrote in the book's preface.
+"In the Mutter Museum, sometimes the objects seem to be looking at you."

 Ms. Worden worked her way up in the museum - the only place she ever worked - first as curator in 1982 and finally as its director in 1988.
 She worked until a few weeks before her death.
+"It was the only job she ever wanted," recalls her cousin, Nina Tafel.

 Ms. Worden's fascination with the weird began when she was a little girl growing up in Media, where her family had settled after living in Shanghai, China, and Moncilieri, Italy.

+She started collecting conjoined objects such as M&Ms and dolls, and odd or suggestive food items, said her friend Janice Wilson Stridick.
 As a young woman, she started collecting cow creamers, and as an adult she amassed an international toilet-paper collection.
 She also collected model and stuffed rats.

 She graduated from Penncrest High School in 1965, earned a bachelor's degree in physical anthropology in 1970 from Temple University, and then set her eyes on working at the Mutter Museum.

+"She worked among the artifacts of death and had fun with it - it was perfect for her," said her friend Christine Ruggere, associate director of the Institute of History of Medicine at Johns Hopkins University.
 As the museum's reputation grew, so did hers.
 Documentary filmmaker Errol Morris featured her story in his First Person television series; David Letterman invited her to be on his show three times; and NPR's Terry Gross interviewed her for a Fresh Air segment.

 Ms. Worden had her life exactly the way she wanted it, Stridick said.
 "Although Gretchen had many suitors over the years, she never married.
 She did not want to compromise her independence."